Eligibility and Application Process

 - Clearly substantiate the need for all of the student's requests for accommodations.

 - Be provided by a credentialed medical professional such as an educational diagnostician, psychologist, psychiatrist, and/or physician.
 A prescription note from a physician is not a comprehensive evaluation of a student's disability.

 - Be dated and signed and include the name, title and professional credentials of the evaluator, including information about license or certification.

 Since the process of providing accommodations involves assessing your needs for specific courses and/or campus living situations, it is necessary to review and revise your accommodation plan on a semester-by-semester basis.
 All accommodation requests must be submitted in a timely manner -- students should initiate the accommodation planning process immediately after admission to the college.

-Please Note: For specific documentation policies based on a type of disability, please contact the director of the Center for Accessibility Resources to receive these forms.
+Please Note: For specific documentation policies based on a type of disability, please contact the director of the Office of Accessibility Resources to receive these forms.

 Yes.
-Students must notify the Center for Accessibility Resources of any accommodation needs each semester.
-Once a student has an accommodation letter, it is his/her responsibility to notify the Center for Accessibility Resources of any changes to their schedule.
+Students must notify the Office of Accessibility Resources of any accommodation needs each semester.
+Once a student has an accommodation letter, it is his/her responsibility to notify the Office of Accessibility Resources of any changes to their schedule.
 Accommodations are not retroactive and begin once the student provides the accommodation letter to their instructor.

 It is not uncommon for a student to be diagnosed with a disability well into a semester or after starting college because the higher education environment is so different from previous academic experiences.
 In this situation, you will need to follow the same process as for a student with a known diagnosed disability from the beginning of the semester.
 Refer to the question: "I have a documented disability.
 What do I do?"